Anshul21107/SMS-Spam-Classifier/README.md

    print(result)

 ## Data
 The SMS Spam Classifier uses a labeled dataset of SMS messages.
-The dataset is included in the data directory.
+The dataset is with name spam.csv.
 It consists of two columns: text and label, where text contains the SMS messages, and label contains the corresponding labels (spam or ham).

 ## Model
 The project uses a machine learning model for text classification.
-The model architecture and hyperparameters can be found in the model.py file.
+The model architecture and hyperparameters can be found in the model.pkl file.

 ## Evaluation
 The performance of the SMS Spam Classifier is evaluated using metrics such as accuracy, precision, recall, and F1-score.
-You can find the evaluation results in the evaluation.ipynb Jupyter Notebook.
+You can find the evaluation results in the SMS_Spam_detection.ipynb Jupyter Notebook.

-## Contributing
-Contributions to this project are welcome!
-If you would like to contribute, please open an issue or submit a pull request.
-For major changes, please discuss them in advance.